How to automate your tests

 Moves the mouse over the object

-This moves the mouse over the given Object and hovers over it.
+This moves the mouse over the given Location strategy and hovers over it.

 Configuration